JetBrains/teamcity-documentation/topics/ssh-keys-management.md

    * A private key is stored in the `[Data Directory](teamcity-data-directory.md)/config/projects/<parent project>/pluginData/ssh_keys` directory.
    * A public key is accessible from the main **SSH Keys** page (click the **Copy the public key** link under a required key).
 Paste this key to your version control service (for example, in GitHub: "Repository settings | Deploy Keys | Add deploy key").

-        > Note that public keys are copied with a comment line that contains the key name and the name of its parent TeamCity project.
-        > ```Plain Text
-        > # Public key from "Gradle-Repo-GH" in project "Banana v2"
-        > ssh-rsa ABCdefghiJKLm....
-        > ```
-        > Remember to remove this first line when adding a public key to your VCS.
-        >
-        {type="tip"}

 5. Select the generated key in the [](git.md#Authentication+Settings) of your TeamCity VCS root.
 For your convenience, keys generated in TeamCity are placed in a separate category.